SoftUni-Internal/interactive-content/EN/02-Methods/10-Homework.md

 [task-description]
 ## Description
 A **top number** is an integer that holds the following properties:
-- its sum of digits is divisible by 8, e.g. 8, 16, 88
+- Its sum of digits is divisible by 8, e.g. 8, 16, 88
-- holds at least one odd digit, e.g. 232, 707, 87578
+- Holds at least one odd digit, e.g. 232, 707, 87578

-Write a program to print all master numbers in the range [1…n].
+Write a program to print all master numbers in the range \[1…n\].

 ### Example
 | **Input** | **Output** |